opendp/smartnoise-core-python/development_workflow.md

 ## Development Workflow

 ### A. Choose an issue to work on
-1. Choose an issue from the "Ready" column
+1. Choose an issue from the "Ready" column (or, if needed, create an issue)
     - https://github.com/orgs/opendifferentialprivacy/projects/1
 2. Add yourself as the Assignee
 3. Move the Issue to the Ready Column